mykolav/require-named-args-fs/README.md

 1. This analyzer looks at an invocation expression (e.g., a method call).
 2. It then finds the method's definition.
 3. If the definition is marked with a `[RequireNamedArgs]` attribute,
-   the analyzer requires to every caller to provide names for the invocation's arguments.
+   the analyzer requires every caller to provide names for the invocation's arguments.
 4. If the last parameter is `params`, the analyzer
-   doesn't emit the diagnostic, as we cannot use named arguments in this case.
+   doesn't emit the diagnostic, as C# doesn't allow named arguments in this case.

 ![The RequireNamedArgs analyzer in action](./require-named-args-demo.gif)